jrihon/thesis/chapters/00_chapter/00_section_03.typ

 E#sub("amber") = E#sub("bondstretch") + E#sub("anglebend")  + E#sub("torsion") + E#sub("electrostatic") + E#sub("LJ")
 $ <eq-AMBER>
 //@eq-AMBER gives a brief overview of how AMBER's simulation engine derives the potential energy of a system.
 The first three terms are defined as the bonded-term interactions.
-All bonded interactions can be condensed to bonds (two), angles (three) and dihedrals (four), which are respectively composed of atoms linked together.
+All bonded interactions can be condensed to bonds, angles and dihedrals, which are respectively composed of two, three and four atoms linked together.
 The final two are the nonbonded-term interactions, concerned with attractive and repulsive effects within and around the molecule and at least one dihedral away #mcite(("Cornell19952ndgenff"), biblio).
 While the simulation runs, the atoms move within their bounds.
 Every shift in movement, all atoms in the system take a slightly different position within the box.
 Bad movements get penalized, while good movements are left as is.
 Deciding on the alignment of a movement depends on the results of @eq-AMBER.
 //